MGI-EU/RNA-seq-main/README.md

+# The pipline was completed by Manuel Delpero

 # Scalable RNAseq pipeline in Snakemake

 This Snakemake pipeline processes and analyzes RNA sequencing data using various tools such as `fastp`, `hisat2`, `samtools`, `fastqc`, and `htseq-count`.
 The pipeline is configured using the `config.yaml` file, which contains the necessary parameters for running the pipeline.
 If more than 3 samples per group are provided the pipeline will also automatically run differential gene expression analysis using DESeq2.